Elehuris Montero Player Props: Rockies vs. Dodgers

 Elehuris Montero At The Plate

-- Montero has seven doubles, a triple, three home runs and five walks while hitting .197.
+- Montero is batting .200 with seven doubles, a triple, four home runs and five walks.

-- Montero has reached base via a hit in 19 games this year (of 44 played), and had multiple hits in eight of those games.
+- Montero has picked up a hit in 44.4% of his 45 games this year, with multiple hits in 17.8% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.